YuliaGoryachev/job-search/README.md

 # Job Search Enhanced

-A prototype to simplify job search with Linkedin jobs.
+A prototype to simplify job search with LinkedIn jobs.
-The first step is to download the job descriptions from Linkedin.
+The first step is to download the job descriptions from LinkedIn.
-Since Linkedin doesn't allow scraping and doesn't even have a free API, I had to use a chrome extension.
+Since LinkedIn doesn't allow scraping and doesn't even have a free API, I had to use a Chrome extension.
 The steps are:
 1. Install the `jobs scraper extension` https://chromewebstore.google.com/detail/jobs-scraper-for-linkedin/jhmlphenakpfjkieogpinommlgjdjnhb
 2. Activate the extension - 1st it will ask you to register
-3. Do a search in Linkedin
+3. Do a search in LinkedIn
-4. If the extension is activated, a green button “Download Jobs” is visible.
+4. If the extension is activated, a green button “Download Jobs” is visible
-5. Click “Download jobs”.
+5. Click “Download jobs”
 6. A window will appear.
 When jobs are ready, click “Export jobs” - it will download a csv file

 Note that it will download only 20 first jobs.
 If you need more, close the first 20 jobs and go back to the previous step.